San José International Airport

 Flights to San José International Airport come in from destinations all over North America, including cities like Los Angeles, Boston, New York, Denver, Houston, Honolulu, Portland, San Jose de Cabo, Guadalajara, and Phoenix.

-The airport is located two miles (3km) north of central San José.
+The airport is located three miles (5km) northwest of San José.

 Getting to the city

-The Valley Transportation Authority (VTA) operates a special Free Airport Flyer service, on route 10, that links the airport to the Metro Light Rail Station and the Santa Clara Caltrain Station.
-It runs every 15-30 minutes between 5am and 11:30pm.
-The Terminal B VTA #10 bus stop is located at the Ground Transportation island across from Terminal B, while the Terminal A VTA #10 bus stop is located at the Ground Transportation Center across from the International Arrivals Building.
+The Valley Transportation Authority (VTA) operates a special Airport Flyer service, on Route 10, which links the airport to the Metro Light Rail Station and the Santa Clara Caltrain Station.
+It runs every 15-30 minutes between 5am and 11.30pm.
+There are two Route 10 bus stops, one is located at the Ground Transportation Island across from Terminal B, while the other is located at the Ground Transportation Center across from the International Arrivals Building.
 There are also limousines and taxis available, and several hotels offer door-to-door shuttles for their guests.

 Tel: +1 (408) 392 3600.